splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-third-party.rst

 .. _linux-third-party:

 **********************************************************************************
-Automatic discovery and configuration for third-party applications in Linux
+Automatic discovery for third-party applications in Linux
 **********************************************************************************

 .. meta::
-    :description: Learn how to use automatic discovery and configuration to gather data from third-party applications running in Linux environments.
+    :description: Learn how to use automatic discovery to gather data from third-party applications running in Linux environments.

-You can use automatic discovery and configuration to find third-party applications (such as databases and web servers) running in your Linux environment.
+You can use automatic discovery to find third-party applications (such as databases and web servers) running in your Linux environment.
 Automatic discovery gathers telemetry data from these applications and sends it to Splunk Observability Cloud.

 .. note:: Update the Collector to version 0.94.0 and higher to activate automatic service discovery.